Care | Housing

 Our Recommendation

-You’ll find an endless choice of bedding materials on the market.
-Some have been promoted as being suited for rabbits but, in truth, can cause harm to your pet.
-Better avoid these bedding types if you want to keep your bun safe, healthy, and happy.
+You’ll find an endless choice of litter materials on the market.
+Some have been promoted as being a suitable litter for rabbits but, in truth, can cause harm to your pet.
+Better avoid these bedding types if you want to keep your bun safe, active, healthy, and happy.

-• Clumping cat litter: Cat litter may be soft and comfortable to lie on like sawdust.
+- Clumping cat litter: Clay litter, like cat litter, may be soft and comfortable to lie on like sawdust.
 The trouble is, aside from potentially causing respiratory problems to your pet, the clumping action of cat litter can lead to digestive problems in rabbits.

-Regardless of the bedding material you choose, don’t forget to keep your bun’s living space clean.
-That means changing the bedding when it gets soiled.
+Regardless of the rabbit litter you choose, don’t forget to keep your bun’s living space clean.
+That means changing the litter often and cleaning the cage as needed.
 This is essential for your pet’s health as soiled bedding can attract flies and other disease-carrying pests.

-Now that you know the best rabbit bedding, it’s just a matter of determining which one your fur baby prefers.
+Now that you know the best rabbit litter options, it’s just a matter of determining which one your fur baby prefers.

 More About Rabbit Housing